Build a Social Apptutorial how-to

 Also note that one of the easiest ways to create an app that works as a website and on both Android and iOS is to create a webpage that you then embed into a native app using something like a WebView component.
 So you can often get away with not creating separate mobile apps, at least for the first version of your app.

-Now that you have a database that stores your data, a server that provides access to that data, and you’ve tested the basics with a web client, you can finally think about building a mobile app that allows real users to interact with your data.
+Now that you have a database that stores your data, a server that provides access to that data, and you’ve tested the basics with a web client, you can finally think about building a mobile app that lets real users interact with your data.

 Learn about Android or iOS development.
 Put together a prototype that shows the data and provides some basic functionality.
 Then you can take that to a graphic designer or UX expert to help understand what you actually need in terms of a user interface, or to a mobile developer to add a new button or screen.